sad-bkt/prompt_engineering/README.md

 5) if gfpgan was used in preprocessing, then there is a postscript "_gfpgan".

-## Results
+### Results

-A women's showcase of 23 styles was made: you can see them in the demo [video](https://drive.google.com/file/d/1Lxk5jLsxXJJOfkEsO-K_JyZHNIn1w6vW/view?usp=drive_link).
+A women's window display of 23 styles was made: you can see them in the demo [video](https://drive.google.com/file/d/1Lxk5jLsxXJJOfkEsO-K_JyZHNIn1w6vW/view?usp=drive_link).

 Descriptions of generation problems and their solutions can be found in the [presentation](/presentation.pdf).

 I came to the conclusion that it is not necessary to use universal template for prompt structure, most often short prompts work more stable and better.

-## Next steps

-Prompts:
-1. Finish the showcase of men's styles
-2. Test styles on different people
+## My task for 2d semester

+1. Add formal business and college prom style to window display.
+2. Conduct experiments with prompts to change age and obtain more natural skin.
-3. Conduct research: extract prompts from the collected dataset of Instagram photos and use them as new styles
+3. Conduct research: extract prompts from the collected dataset of Instagram photos and use them as new styles.

-Model and pipeline:
-1. Try other techniques, for example, like [here](https://photo-maker.github.io/)

-Product:
-1. Finish the bot: make a more intuitive and user-friendly interface
-2. Choose the right prices for AI personality and photo generation and make a trial period
-3. Test and collect feedback
-4. Engage in marketing and promotion
+### Results

+Business style